-navListThe core function and working principle of tags.
+navListThe core function and working principle of the tag.

-navListThe primary responsibility of the label is to obtain the navigation link data you have pre-configured from the backend of AnQi CMS and display it on the website frontend.You can imagine it as an intelligent assistant, you tell it which navigation list you need (such as 'main navigation' or 'footer navigation'), and it will package all the links and related information on that list for you to organize and display on the page.
+navListThe tag's main responsibility is to retrieve the navigation link data you have pre-configured from the AnQi CMS backend and display it on the website front end.You can imagine it as an intelligent assistant, you tell it which navigation list you need (such as "main navigation" or "footer navigation"), and it will package all the links and related information on the list for you to organize and display on the page.

-• typeIdThis parameter is used to specify the navigation category ID you want to retrieve.In the 'Website Navigation Settings' section of the Anqi CMS backend, you can create multiple navigation categories (such as 'Main Navigation', 'Footer Navigation', 'Sidebar Navigation').Each category has a unique ID.typeIdYou can accurately call navigation data of a specific category.
-If your website has only one navigation or uses the default navigation, this parameter can usually be omitted.
+• typeIdThis parameter is used to specify the navigation category ID you want to retrieve.In the AnQi CMS backend "Website Navigation Settings", you can create multiple navigation categories (such as "Main Navigation", "Footer Navigation", "Sidebar Navigation").Each category has a unique ID.
+By settingtypeIdYou can accurately call navigation data for a specific category.
+If your website has only one navigation or uses the default navigation, this parameter is usually omitted.

-• siteIdIf you are using the multi-site management feature of AnQi CMS and want to call data from other sites, you can do so bysiteIdSpecify.
-For most single-site users, this parameter is typically not required.
+• siteIdIf you are using the AnQi CMS multi-site management feature and want to call data from other sites, you can do so bysiteIdSpecify.
+For most single-site users, this parameter is usually not required.

-WhennavListAfter the tag is executed, it will return an array object containing all navigation items (that is, the ones you specified)navsyou need to useforLoop through this array to access the details of each navigation item one by one.
+WhennavListAfter the label is executed, it will return an array object containing all the navigation items (that is, the one you specified)navsvariable).
+You need to useforLoop through this array to access the details of each navigation item one by one.

-Parse the various fields of the navigation item.
+Parse the various fields of the navigation items.

-• Title: The display text of navigation links, such as “About Us”, “Product Center”.
+• Title: Navigation link display text, such as "About Us", "Product Center".

-• SubTitleIf your navigation requires displaying a double title (such as a Chinese main title and an English subtitle), this field will come in handy.
+• SubTitleIf your navigation needs to display dual titles (such as Chinese main title, English subtitle), this field will come in handy.

-• DescriptionProvide a brief description of the navigation link, which can be used as a tooltip when the mouse hovers over it, or for some special layouts.
+• DescriptionProvide a brief description of the navigation link that can be used as a tooltip on hover, or for special layouts.

-• LinkThis is the target URL of the navigation link.
-Whether it is an internal link or an external link,navListit will provide you with the correct URL you configured in the background.
+• LinkThe target URL of the navigation link.
+Whether it is an internal link or an external link,navListit will provide you with the correct URL configured in the background.

-• IsCurrent: This is a very practical boolean value (trueorfalse)is used to determine whether the current navigation item is the page the user is visiting.You can use this field to add special styles (such as highlighting) to the navigation item corresponding to the current page, thereby enhancing the user experience.
+• IsCurrentIt is a very practical boolean value (trueorfalseIt is used to determine whether the current navigation item is the page the user is visiting.You can use this field to add special styles (such as highlighting) to the corresponding navigation item on the current page, thereby enhancing the user experience.

-• NavListThis is the key field for constructing hierarchical navigation menus.
-If a navigation item contains sub-navigation,NavListIt is also an array object, storing data of the next level navigation items.
-This means you can use it again to handle the main navigation like you did beforeforin a loop to iterate overNavListThus, create a multi-level nested dropdown menu.
+• NavListThis is the key field for building a hierarchical navigation menu.
+If a navigation item contains a sub-navigation,NavListIt is also an array object, containing the data of the next level navigation items.
+This means you can use it in the same way as the main navigation.forto loop throughNavListThus, create a multi-level nested dropdown menu.

-Let's take a look at an example of a simple two-level navigation menu to see.navListHow does it actually work.
+Let's take a look at an example of a simple two-level navigation menu.navListHow it actually works.
 Suppose you have configured a category named 'Main Navigation' in the background, which includes some top-level menus and some top-level menus with sub-menus.

 {% navList navs %}